nikivdev/config/readme.md

 - [Sui Wallet](https://apps.apple.com/us/app/sui-wallet-mobile/id6476572140) to send or check on Sui transactions or use it to connect to Sui dApps
 - [Solflare](https://apps.apple.com/us/app/solflare-solana-wallet/id1580902717) to send or check on Solana transactions or use it to connect to Solana dApps
 - [Google Meet](https://apps.apple.com/us/app/google-meet/id1096918571) to join/create video meetings
-- [WebSSH](https://apps.apple.com/us/app/webssh-sysadmin-tools/id497714887) to SSH connect to my servers on the go and run some commands
 - [Figma](https://apps.apple.com/us/app/figma/id1152747299) to check on designs on the go
 - [Letterboxd](https://apps.apple.com/us/app/letterboxd/id1054271011) to track movies I saw or want see and check on reviews
-- [Play 2](https://createwithplay.com) to prototype out designs for mobile
+- [Play](https://createwithplay.com) to prototype out designs for mobile
 - [1Password](https://apps.apple.com/us/app/1password-password-manager/id1511601750) to search for all private things (passwords/notes/..)
 - App Store to search for apps and trigger app updates manually
 - [Reader](https://apps.apple.com/us/app/readwise-reader/id1567599761) to read articles from RSS feed mostly